-Withdrawal of consent to adoption by children over 14 years of age
+Revocation of consent to adoption by children over 14 years of age

-The legal representation or the child himself, who is at least 14 years old, has consented to adoption in the prescribed form.
+The legal representative or the child at least 14 years old himself has consented to an adoption in the prescribed form.